Dre Campbell Farm

 This is the simplest and most straightforward option.
 After all, you’re likely out there with the hose watering your plants anyway!

-Take a few minutes to blast those critters right out of the way.
+Take a few minutes to blast those critters right off your plants.

-Spray your plants directly, and as the green worms fall off, remove them and put them elsewhere, or kill them right away.
+Spray your plants directly, and as the green caterpillars fall off, remove them and put them elsewhere, or kill them right away.

 13. Tomato Leaf

-The leaves of tomatoes can be a great way to get rid of pests.
+The leaves of tomatoes can also be a great way to get rid of pests.

-Tomato plant leaves contain compounds that are toxic to aphids and other insects.
+Tomato plant leaves contain alkaloids that are toxic to aphids and other insects.
 When the leaves are crushed, these compounds are released.

-Chop up 2 cups of tomato leaves and steep them in 1 quart of water.
-Leave overnight.
-In the morning, strain and spray your homemade insecticide all over your plants.
+Therefore, chop up 2 cups of tomato leaves and steep them in 1 quart of water.
+Leave it overnight.
+In the morning, strain and spray this homemade insecticide all over your plants.

 14. Coffee Grounds